pushover/pushover.github.io/readme.txt

 The ant is controlled using the cursor keys and space.
 Use the space key to pick up the domino behind the ant or to place it down where you are currently standing.
 To push press first up to let the ant enter the row of dominoes.
-Then press space and either left or right corsor key depending on whether you want to push the domino to your left or your right.
+Then press space and either left or right cursor key depending on whether you want to push the domino to your left or your right.

 Hints